 Chartered Physiotherapist vs Physical Therapist - What's the difference?

-Although sometimes used interchangeably the titles 'Physiotherapist' and 'physical therapist' are actually quite distinct from each other.
-Inspired by a recent question from one of our clients I will share some details that should help to explain what the difference is between a Chartered Physiotherapist and a physical therapist.
+Although sometimes used interchangeably the titles 'Physiotherapist' and 'physical therapist' are, in Ireland, quite distinct from each other.
+Inspired by a recent question from one of our clients I will share some information which will help to explain the differences between a Chartered Physiotherapist and a physical therapist in an Irish context.

 Definition - Physiotherapist

-Physiotherapy is a health profession concerned with helping to restore well-being to people following injury, pain or disability.
-Using knowledge from our extensive scientific and clinical background Chartered Physiotherapists can help to assess, diagnose and treat conditions and illnesses that affect people of all ages and social groups.
+Physiotherapy is a health profession concerned with helping to restore physical well-being to people who are suffering from an injury, pain or disability.
+Using knowledge from our extensive scientific and clinical background Chartered Physiotherapists can assess, diagnose and treat conditions and illnesses that affect people of all ages and social groups.

-Chartered Physiotherapists use manual therapy including manipulation, mobilisation and massage as well as complementary modalities including electrotherapy and Medical Acupuncture & Dry Needling.
+Chartered Physiotherapists use manual therapy including manipulation, mobilisation and myofascial release as well as complementary modalities including electrotherapy and Medical Acupuncture & Dry Needling.
+In recent years pain management education and counselling techniques have also become integral in most treatment programmes.
 The Chartered Physiotherapist also utilises prescriptive exercise as a rehabilitative tool to help patients achieve their full potential.
 While traditionally, Physiotherapy was regarded as rehabilitative and mainly hospital-based, the profession has expanded greatly into other health care areas.
 We have invaluable expertise to offer in educational and preventative roles in the community, the workplace and in private practice.